open-telemetry/opentelemetry-dotnet-instrumentation/docs/developing.md

 if a dedicated test application is needed.

-Currently, the strategy is to test the library instrumentations against its the lowest supported version.
+Currently, the strategy is to test the library instrumentations against its lowest supported version.
 The pull requests created by @dependabot with `do NOT merge` label are used to test against higher library versions when they are released.